sampathsris/leap-seconds-list/README.md

 # leap-seconds-list
 The list of leap seconds declared at https://www.ietf.org/timezones/data/leap-seconds.list.
+This package is created by using [leap-seconds-list-creator](https://www.npmjs.com/package/leap-seconds-list-creator).

 # installation
 ```